ymedlop/k3s-paasmonkeys/README.md

 ```

 ## Api Gateway
-[Here](k3s/kong/README) you can see how deploy our API Gateway in our cluster.
+[Here](k3s/kong/README) you can see how deploy an API Gateway in our cluster.

 # Credits:
 * [Will it cluster? k3s on your Raspberry Pi](https://blog.alexellis.io/test-drive-k3s-on-raspberry-pi/)